Can You Bake Bread in a Glass Pan? Read Pros & Cons

 What Are the Pros and Cons of Baking Bread in a Glass Pan?

-• You get an eye-level view of your bread as it bakes.
-The transparency of the glass means you can peek in on your loaf without opening the oven door.
+- You get an eye-level view of your bread as it bakes.
+The transparency of glass means you can peek in on your loaf without opening the oven door.
 You’ll know exactly when it’s golden brown and ready to come out.

-However, baking bread in glass pans definitely has some downsides before diving in.
-As someone who has tried it, here are a few of the potential cons I encountered:
+However, baking bread in glass pans has some downsides to consider.
+As someone who has tried it, here are a few potential cons I encountered:

-• Glass pans require greasing and sometimes a dusting of flour.
+- Glass pans require greasing and sometimes a dusting of flour.
 If you don’t grease the pan, your bread will stick badly.
 I learned this the hard way!
-Be generous with the grease and flour on all surfaces of the pan.
+Be generous with grease and flour on all surfaces of the pan.

-• Glass pans typically cost more than metal.
+- Glass pans often cost more than basic metal pans.
 If you’re on a budget, glass may not be the most affordable option.
-Metal loaf pans work great and tend to be cheaper.
+Metal loaf pans work great and tend to be cheaper for standard models.

 How to Bake Bread in a Glass Pan?